thygate/stable-diffusion-webui-depthmap-script/README.md

 * Unity3D project to view the depthmaps on Looking Glass in realtime as images are generated.
 Leave a message in the discussion section if you want me to publish it too.

+### Blender
+* Blender depthmap import addon by @Ladypoly.
+Demonstration video : https://youtu.be/vfu5yzs_2EU Download the addon here : [importdepthmap_1.0.2.zip](https://github.com/AUTOMATIC1111/stable-diffusion-webui/files/10176918/importdepthmap_1.0.2.zip)

+## Forks
+* Generate normal maps from depth maps : [stable-diffusion-webui-normalmap-script](https://github.com/graemeniedermayer/stable-diffusion-webui-normalmap-script) by @graemeniedermayer

+* Several scripts by @Extraltodeus using depth maps : https://github.com/Extraltodeus?tab=repositories

-More updates soon ..
+### More updates soon ..
 Feel free to comment and share in the discussions.

 ## Acknowledgements